Submuscular Breast Augmentation Treatment & Management

 Implant placement

 Implants may be placed directly beneath the mammary gland (subglandular) or in a plane below the pectoralis major muscle (submuscular).
 Advantages attributed to placement beneath the gland include ease of dissection, predictable sizing and contouring, and satisfactory results, provided that capsular contracture does not occur.
 The subglandular position also allows for placement of larger implants than are feasible in a submuscular position.
+See the image below.

-(Above) A 24-year-old woman with an A-cup breast.
-(Below) Postoperative result after subglandular placement with 460-mL implants.
-Note the lower position of the implant when placed in a subglandular position.
 Submuscular placement of implants was developed in response to problems associated with subglandular placement, specifically, capsular contracture and visibility of the edge of the implant.
 Additional benefits attributed to submuscular placement include reduced sensory changes in the nipple, decreased rates of capsular contracture, and ease of interpretation of mammographic studies.
 The submuscular plane is avascular, and incidence of hematoma may be reduced by placement in the submuscular plane.

-Submuscular breast implants can be placed completely or only partially below the muscle.
-In total submuscular placement, the implants are located beneath both the pectoralis major muscle and the anterior portion of the serratus magnus muscle.
+Submuscular breast implants (see the image below) can be placed completely or only partially below the muscle.
+[17] In total submuscular placement, the implants are located beneath both the pectoralis major muscle and the anterior portion of the serratus anterior muscle.
 With subpectoral placement, the implant is placed behind the complete pectoralis major muscle.
-The third option has been described as the dual plane approach.[13]
-As initially described, in the dual plane approach, the implant is placed under the superior portion of the pectoralis major muscle; inferiorly, the implant is placed in a subglandular plane.
+The third option has been described as the dual plane approach.
+[18, 19] As initially described, in the dual plane approach, the implant is placed under the superior portion of the pectoralis major muscle; inferiorly, the implant is placed in a subglandular plane.
 In some patients, this result is incidentally achieved because of the size of the pectoralis major muscle, while in other patients, the pectoralis major muscle is cut in the middle of the body of the muscle to facilitate implant placement.
 Surgeon experience, lower breast pole anatomy, and the patient's desired results may dictate the choice of implant placement.

 Hematoma